Treyeth/Projects/Volatility_Forecast_Stock/README.md

 # Estimating ARMA-GARCH and ARMA-EGARCH, checking residuals and choosing the adequate model

 In this chapter, GARCH(1,1) and EGARCH(1,1) models will be estimated using multiple different distribution errors.
 In order to compare the forecasts with real data, we will leave the last 5 observations outside of the sample for each model.
 When choosing the most adequate models, the information criterion Akaike will be used.
-At the same, the forecasts for each model is compared using MSE and MAE.
-The validity of the model is afterwards checked by checking the standardised residuals in order to test if the autocorrelation is eliminated from the residuals and if they are homoskedastic.
+At the same time, the forecasts for each model are compared using MSE and MAE.
+The validity of each model is afterwards checked by checking the standardised residuals in order to test if the autocorrelation is eliminated from the residuals and if they are homoskedastic.

 | Model         | AIC.          | MSE   |   MAE |
 | ------------- |:-------------:| -----:| ------:|